OTCompa/voiced-nael-lines/README.md

 ## How To Use
 This plugin uses the "Sound Effects" volume in your game client.
 Please ensure sound effects are audible in-game.
-Languages other than English are not currently supported but is planned.
 ### Getting Started
 - Type `/xlsettings` in the chatbox or open up Dalamud's settings menu
 - Open the "Experimental" tab and scroll down to the "Custom Plugin Repositories" section